Cubs vs. Nationals Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has five doubles, a triple, seven home runs, 10 walks and 18 RBI (27 total hits).
-He's also stolen four bases.
+- Cody Bellinger has five doubles, a triple, seven home runs, 11 walks and 18 RBI (28 total hits).
+He has stolen five bases.

-- Bellinger brings a four-game streak with at least one hit into this one.
-During his last five outings he is hitting .278 with a double, a triple, two home runs, two walks and four RBI.
+- Bellinger has picked up a hit in five straight games.
+During his last five outings he is batting .316 with a double, a triple, two home runs, two walks and four RBI.

 Bellinger Recent Games